-- · Confidentiality procedures.
-Using IT resources to violate or attempt to circumvent confidentiality procedures is strictly prohibited. - Accessing or disseminating confidential information.
-Accessing or disseminating confidential information or information about another person without authorization is strictly prohibited. - Accessing systems without authorization.
-Accessing networks, files or systems, or an account of another person without proper authorization is strictly prohibited.
-Users are individually responsible for safeguarding their passwords which means they are not to disclose them to another user. - Distributing malicious code.
+- Confidentiality Procedures.
+Using IT resources to violate or attempt to circumvent confidentiality procedures is strictly prohibited. - Accessing or Disseminating Confidential Information.
+Accessing or disseminating confidential information or information about another person without authorization is strictly prohibited. - Accessing Systems without Authorization.
+Accessing networks, files or systems or an account of another person without proper authorization is strictly prohibited. - Disclosing Passwords: Users are individually responsible for safeguarding their passwords, which means they are not to disclose them to another user. - Distributing Malicious Code.
 Distributing malicious code or circumventing malicious code security is strictly prohibited.

-Enforcement of This Policy
+Enforcement of this Policy

-The College demands a high standard of conduct for all students, faculty and staff in the use of, and access to the College's information technology and resources.
+The College demands a high standard of conduct for all students, faculty, and staff in the use of, and access to the College's information technology and resources.
 Anyone whose conduct misuses the College's information technology and resources is subject to College disciplinary action.
-This conduct includes, but is not limited to the aforementioned following policies and security and privacy issues.
+This conduct includes, but is not limited to, the aforementioned policies and security and privacy concerns.

-Alleged violations of this policy shall be dealt with in accordance with the procedures in the Cincinnati State Technical and Community College personnel policies described in the Employee Handbook, Administrator's Manual, College collective bargaining agreements, and the Student Code of Conduct.
+Alleged violations of this policy shall be dealt with in accordance with the procedures in the Cincinnati State Technical and Community College personnel policies described in the College Operations Manual, College collective bargaining agreements, and the Student Code of Conduct.
 The College treats violations of this policy seriously and will pursue criminal and civil prosecution where appropriate.